September 2022: 3,200-mile RV Trip

 A roadside turnout photo opportunity on Hwy 395 between Convict Lake and Bishop.

-Hwy 395 Dramatic Clouds.
+Owens Valley-Hwy 395 Dramatic Clouds.
 Spot the Mad Cow?

 Death Valley National Park